5K and Beyond – yes you can, in Carrigaline

 Dave O’Regan may be an accountant by day but, by night, he’s responsible for getting Carrigaline running.
-For the last few years, he’s ‘run’ the Couch to 5K class in Carrigaline Community School, Cork – where his advice to his joggers could also serve as life lessons!
+For the last few years, he ‘ran’ the Couch to 5K class in Carrigaline Community School, Cork.

 “People also see it as an alternative to the gym – you’re exercising in an environment where everyone is starting from the same place.
 Everyone who signs up has little or no fitness.”

 Pace, not race

 Building up their times from the first night to the last, the class is all about pacing yourself, not running yourself ragged – more the tortoise than the hare, slowing down to speed up …

 During the winter months, the group, which can number up to 20 people, jog a loop around the school.
 But, when the time changes in March and the evenings are longer, they let loose down around Crosshaven.

 “I get a lot out of it.
 I love running so it’s almost like giving back – I’m happy to encourage others to run or do something healthy.”